Examples for .NET

 iOS section:

-function is called in the FinishedLaunching
+function in the FinishedLaunching

 method of the AppDelegate class, an array of TCSDKExtraButton

-objects is created, where a UIAlertController
+objects is created, in which a UIAlertController

-is instantiated and displayed using the PresentViewController
+is created and displayed using the PresentViewController

 method: